-We exist because we believe that children everywhere are entitled to the fundamental right to live free from all forms of commercial sexual exploitation, including child prostitution, child pornography, and trafficking for sexual purposes.
+We exist because we believe that children everywhere are entitled to the fundamental right to live free from all forms of commercial sexual exploitation, including prostitution, pornography, and trafficking for sexual purposes.

 We seek to end the commercial sexual exploitation of children by raising awareness of the issue, advocating for the victims, developing policy for private companies, law enforcement, and government bodies to fight the problem, and passing legislation that protects the victims and penalizes the traffickers and exploiters.

 We are the leading policy organization in the United States and belong to an international network of organizations that have offices in 73 countries around the world.

 The sexual exploitation of children is a serious problemin the United States with nearly 300,000 children at risk nationwide.
 Since 1991, ECPAT-USA has led the charge to protect three types of children:

 ECPAT was created in 1991 by a group of NGO workers and other concerned individuals in Asia as the campaign to End Child Prostitution in Asian Tourism.
 By 1996, the sexual exploitation of children had exploded into an international crisis, so ECPAT widened its scope of work beyond sex tourism to encompass child pornography and the prostitution of children within all countries.

 ECPAT International has more than 80 groups in over 70 countries.

 Carol is one of the founders of ECPAT-USA and has been working in the field of children’s rights for over twenty years.
 She is a long-time nationally recognized leader working to stop the commercial sexual exploitation and trafficking of children.